signavio/tech-blog/_posts/2017-04-19-mocha-jest-config.md

 })
 ```

-### Coverage Report
+### Coverage report

+Istanbul is a JavaScript coverage tool which works efficiently with Mocha.
-Istanbul is also easy to install & use.
-We only need to tell it to run the report over Mocha and the report is ready:
+To do so, we only have to tell it to run the report over Mocha and the report is ready:

 ![Istanbul Coverage Report](../2017/istanbul-coverage-report.png)